Pi4J/pi4j-v2/README.md

 If you find a bug, create a ticket, so we are aware of it and others with the same problem can contribute what they already investigated.
 And the quickest way to get a fix?
 Try to search for the cause of the problem or even better provide a code fix!

-### Code styling

-To prevent unnecessary code (tabs versus spaces, number of characters per line...) we have defined an [editorconfig](.editorconfig) for IntelliJ IDEA.
-You can find [more info here](https://www.jetbrains.com/help/idea/configuring-code-style.html) about its use.

-Some tips to keep the code clean and readable:
-* Short methods with a clear name
-* Use SonarLint to get improvement tips while code
-* Use shortcuts
-    * CTRL+ALT+L: Reformat code
-    * CTRL+ALT+O: Optimize imports

 ### Join the team